iobroker-community-adapters/ioBroker.shelly/docs/en/state-changes.md

 * shelly.0.SHBTN-1#A4CF12F454A3#1.Button.Event = 'S' (Last Changed Timestamp: 01.02.2020 **10:20:00**) - there is no change shown in ioBroker because value is the same
 * shelly.0.SHBTN-1#A4CF12F454A3#1.Button.Event = 'L' (Last Changed Timestamp: 01.02.2020 10:22:00)

-If you activate *Update objects even if there is no value change*, the state will be updated without a value change.
+If *Update objects even if there is no value change* is activated, the state will be updated without a value change.
 The only thing that will be changed in this case is the *Last Changed Timestamp*

 Example: